Barnsley

 Barnsley (/ˈbɑːrnzli/) is a market town in South Yorkshire, England.
 It is the main settlement of the Metropolitan Borough of Barnsley and the fourth largest settlement in South Yorkshire.
-The town's population was 96,888 in 2021, while the wider borough had a population of 244,600 in the 2021 census.
+The town's population was 71,422 in 2021, while the wider borough had a population of 244,600 in the 2021 census.

-Historically in the West Riding of Yorkshire, it is located between the cities of Sheffield, Manchester, Doncaster, Wakefield and Leeds; the larger towns of Rotherham and Huddersfield are nearby.
+Historically in the West Riding of Yorkshire, Barnsley is located on the M1 corridor between the cities of Sheffield to the south and Wakefield to the north.
+Doncaster is to the east, Huddersfield to the north-west, and Manchester lies west across the Peak District to which it is connected to via the A628 road.

 Barnsley's former industries include linen, coal mining, glass making and textiles.
 Barnsley's culture is rooted in its industrial heritage and it has a tradition of brass bands, originally created as social clubs by its mining communities.

 History

+The name Barnsley derives from the Old English Beornslēah meaning 'Beorn's wood or clearing'.

+Following the Norman invasion of 1066, many abbeys and priories were built in Yorkshire.
+Norman landowners increased their revenues and established new towns such as Barnsley, Doncaster, Hull, Leeds, Scarborough, and Sheffield, among others.
+Of towns founded before the conquest, only Bridlington, Pocklington, and York continued at a prominent level.

-The first reference to Barnsley occurs in 1086 in the Domesday Book, in which it is called Berneslai and has a population of around 200.
+Although settlements had been established in the Barnsley area for centuries prior, and was a well known centre to trade, the first reference to Barnsley occurs in 1086 in the Domesday Book, in which it is called Berneslai and has a population of around 200.

-The town was in the parish of Silkstone and developed little until in the 1150s when it was given to the Pontefract Priory.
+The town was in the parish of Silkstone and developed little until in the 1150s, when it was given to the Pontefract Priory.
 The monks built a town where three roads met: the Sheffield to Wakefield, Rotherham to Huddersfield and Cheshire to Doncaster routes.
 The Domesday village became known as Old Barnsley, and a town grew up on the new site.